forayconsulting/cronai/README.md

 - Built with Flask web framework
 - Uses crontab for job scheduling
+- Powered by MCP Servers via Goose CLI
-- Inspired by the need for automated AI assistance
+- Inspired by the need for automated AI assistance in development workflows